Mikeantabian/Self-Contained-Modules/README.md

 ## 10. PWM

 - **Description**: Generates a Pulse Width Modulation (PWM) signal with configurable duty cycle and resolution.

-- **Features**:
--- Parameterized resolution (`N` bits) for PWM counter.
+- **Features**: Parameterized resolution (`N` bits) for PWM counter, adjustable duty cycle input, and automatic counter reset upon reaching maximum value.
--- Adjustable duty cycle input for controlling the PWM signal’s duty cycle.
--- Automatically resets counter upon reaching maximum value.

 - **Usage**: Ideal for applications requiring adjustable signal pulses, such as controlling the brightness of LEDs or seven-segment displays.